What is Data Manipulation? Replacing Facts With Fiction

 The Role of Social Media and Search Engines

 In the digital age, social media and search engines play a significant role in shaping public opinion.
-They can spread false or misleading information, amplify a particular message, or create the illusion of widespread support for a specific viewpoint.
-This can have a significant impact on election outcomes.
+They can spread false or misleading information, amplify a particular message, or create the illusion of widespread support for a specific viewpoint, which can significantly impact election outcomes.

 For instance, research has shown that internet search rankings can significantly influence consumer choices because users trust and choose higher-ranked results more than lower-ranked ones.
 This can be exploited to manipulate public opinion during an election campaign, with candidates or parties using search engine optimization techniques to ensure that positive information about them appears at the top of search results.